 Crestwood Partnership Agreement) requires the approval of at least 2/3 of the preferred unitholders.
 Please read "-Issuance of Additional Interests; Preemptive Rights."

-Certain amendments may be made by the General Partner without the approval of the Amendment of the Crestwood Partnership Agreement substantially all of its assets
+Certain amendments may be made by the General Partner without the approval of the unitholders.
+Amendment of the Crestwood Partnership Other amendments generally require the approval of a unit majority.
+Certain amendments that Agreement impact the preferred units require approval of at least 2/3 of the preferred unitholders.

-Merger of the Partnership or the sale of all or

 Unit majority.
-A Change of Control (as defined below) in which consideration to be received by the common unitholders has a value of less than \$10.00 per common unit requires approval of the preferred unitholders at the then-applicable Voting Threshold (as defined in the Crestwood Partnership Agreement), voting separately as a class with one vote per preferred

-Dissolution of the Partnership
+A Change of Control (as defined below) in which consideration to be received by Merger of the Partnership or the sale of all or substantially all of its assets the common unitholders has a value of less than \$10.00 per common unit requires approval of the preferred unitholders at the then-applicable Voting Threshold (as defined in the Crestwood Partnership Agreement), voting separately as a class with one vote per preferred unit.
+Dissolution of the Partnership Unit majority.

-Continuation of the Partnership's business upon dissolution

-Unit majority.
-Unit majority.

-Election of directors Plurality of the votes cast by holders of outstanding common units and preferred units at a meeting of the limited partners.

-Election to be treated as a corporation for U.S. federal tax Approval of the holders of at least 2/3 of the outstanding preferred units.
+Continuation of the Partnership's business upon Unit majority. dissolution Election of directors (beginning in 2022) Plurality of the votes cast by holders of outstanding common units and preferred units at a meeting of the limited partners.
+Election to be treated as a corporation for U.S. Approval of the holders of at least 2/3 of the outstanding preferred units.

-law purposes

-Withdrawal of the General Partner No approval right.
+federal tax law purposes No approval right.